BlackspearZero/Portfolio/README.md

 Day 19 -- Initialized new game, making a game in Godot.
 This will be the second tutorial I am following, looking to jump off the deep end a bit here.
 The goal is to participate in a game jam in ~6 months or so.

 Day 20 -- Added first scene and imported graphics assets.

+Day 21 -- Added player, learned more about scenes.